amadzuki/saikou/README.md

 - User cannot watch anime episodes.
 - User cannot read manga chapters.
 - Anime cannot separated into multiple seasons.
 So only one franchise being shown or reviewed.

-### Future Features List

-- User have to confirm their email after registration.
-- User can reset their password with reset link via email.
-- User can show their amount of likes based on their published reviews and lists.
-- User can see the list of characters or voice actors in the anime/manga.
-- User can follow other users.

 ---